| ResumeNorman Allan Harris, Ph.D.

 responsible for the technical direction of 4,000 scientists and engineers

+and Senior Research Director for Information-Theoretic Studies at PRC.
 Dr. Harris has been involved in joint research with such noted scientists

 as Nobel Laureates Dr. Hans Bethe (research topic was classified) and